dagurval/electrum-cash-protocol/protocol-methods.rst

   * *hosts*

     A dictionary, keyed by host name, that this server can be reached at.
+If this dictionary is missing, then this is a way to signal to other servers that while this host is reachable, it does not wish to peer with other servers.
+A server SHOULD stop peering with a peer if it sees the *hosts* dictionary for its peer is empty and/or no
-If this dictionary is missing, then other servers will not peer with this server.
-Normally this dictionary will only have a single entry; other entries can be used in case there are other connection routes (e.g. Tor).
+    longer contains the expected route (e.g. hostname).
+Normally this dictionary will only contain a single entry; other entries can be used in case there are other connection routes (e.g. Tor).

     The value for a host is itself a dictionary, with the following optional keys: